amazur31/family-budget/README.md

 The use of NSubstitute over other mocking libraries was influenced by recent events related to Moq.

+### Why is my Swagger dark?

+I got tired of having my retinas burned at 2 AM by Swagger auto-running in my browser with the power of a thousand suns.

 ### Why so many models?

 This project utilizes multiple models for each command, allowing for better control over returned data.
 It follows a vertical architecture approach to neatly organize and manage data models.